oscarsolerfollana/Remove-deselected-components-improvement-for-UninsHs/README.md

-# UninsHs remove deselected components
+# Remove deselected components improvement for UninsHs

 > This is an improvement for the Inno Setup's tool: UninsHs, developed by Han-soft.
 <br/>